The new reality of cold email AI: From creepy to connected

 The biggest selling point is personalizing at scale.
 Manually researching and writing a unique, thoughtful email for every single prospect is just not possible if you need to contact hundreds or thousands of people.
 AI promises a shortcut.
 It lets you send a high volume of emails that still feel like you've done your homework, which hopefully increases the chance they'll actually open it and reply.

-Get back hours of research time with cold email AI
+Get back hours of research time with drafting a cold email

 A sales development rep (SDR) can easily burn 15-20 minutes researching one person before ever writing a word.
 They're digging through LinkedIn, company blogs, and news articles just to find a relevant hook.
 Cold email AI tools can do that initial legwork in seconds.
 This frees up reps from the monotonous data-gathering and lets them focus on things that actually matter, like talking to warm replies, running demos, and closing deals.
 It’s about shifting human effort from research to building relationships.